-- Encourage the Secretary of Defense to ensure that the JAIC is led by a three-star equivalent serving in the armed forces and ensure that the individual has operational experience in AI, machine learning, or relevant career field - Add an additional examination to the Armed Services Vocational Aptitude Battery (ASVAB) test to better recognize recruits with exceptional computational skills relevant to military applications.
-Every potential recruit must take the ASVAB test before being accepted into the Armed Services, this provision will help ensure that these valuable skills are part of recruiting the best and brightest minds in AI from around the country - Senator Heinrich cosponsored a successful amendment led by Sen. Marsha Blackburn (TN) that would require the Secretary of Defense to provide guidance on the use of existing direct hiring processes for artificial intelligence professionals and other data science and software development personnel.
+- Add an additional examination to the Armed Services Vocational Aptitude Battery (ASVAB) test to better recognize recruits with exceptional computational skills relevant to military applications.
+Every potential recruit must take the ASVAB test before being accepted into the Armed Services, this provision will help ensure that these valuable skills are part of recruiting the best and brightest minds in AI from around the country. - Require the Secretary of Defense to provide guidance on the use of existing direct hiring processes for artificial intelligence professionals and other data science and software development personnel.
 Existing direct hiring authorities enable the Department of Defense to onboard talented, in-demand AI professionals quickly.